 At Bliss Chemist we are dedicated to providing excellent customer service and we pride ourselves on the exceptional quality of products, professional advice and healthcare that we deliver day by day.
 Many of our staff have worked in the Pharmacy for almost 10 years and therefore, understand the needs of their customers in the local area; they are intensively trained to help customers with all aspects of their healthcare needs, from simple over-the-counter advice and medicines, to treatments for minor aliments that were, until recently, only available from your local doctor's surgery.

-We offer a wide range of products and services, some of which include Dispensing of both NHS and Private Prescriptions, Repeat Dispensing, Medicine Usage Reviews (MURs), FREE Prescription Collection and Delivery Service in the local area, Smoking Cessation, Travel Clinic, Flu Vaccination, Sexually transmitted infections (STI) Test, Chlamydia Testing, Free Condoms - Come Correct, Emergency Hormonal Contraception and Hepatitis B and HIV Screening; just to name a few.
+We offer a wide range of products and services, some of which include Dispensing of both NHS and Private Prescriptions, Repeat Dispensing, Medicine Usage Reviews (MURs), FREE Prescription Collection Service, Smoking Cessation, Travel Clinic, Flu Vaccination, Sexually transmitted infections (STI) Test, Chlamydia Testing, Free Condoms - Come Correct, Emergency Hormonal Contraception and Hepatitis B and HIV Screening; just to name a few.

-We are open 6 days a week.
+We are open 7 days a week from 9:00am - 7:00pm.
 The majority of our enhaced pharmacy services are available during opening hours such as smoking cessation and emergency hormonal contraception (the morning after pill).
 We are also available for any heathcare advice required during all our opening hours.

 *For a full and detailed description of each service that we offer at Bliss Chemist, please browse through the Service list shown below and click on the descriptive tabs for more information